Ninetalesgh/dndcampaign/vault/dm/items.md

 *(adventuring gear, Common)*
 - **Weight**: 22.5 kg
 - **Price**: 5 gp
-- **Properties**: As a Utilize action, you can set a Hunting Trap, which is a sawtooth steel ring that snaps shut when a creature steps on a pressure plate in the center.
+- **Properties**: As a Utilize Action, you can set a Hunting Trap, which is a sawtooth steel ring that snaps shut when a creature steps on a pressure plate in the center.
 The trap is affixed by a heavy chain to an immobile object, such as a tree or a spike driven into the ground.
 A creature that steps on the plate must succeed on a DC 13 Dexterity saving throw or take 1d4 Piercing damage and have its Speed reduced to 0 until the start of its next turn.
 Thereafter, until the creature breaks free of the trap, its movement is limited by the length of the chain (typically 1 meter).
 A creature can use its action to make a DC 13 Strength (Athletics) check, freeing itself or another creature within its reach on a success.
 Each failed check deals 1 Piercing damage to the trapped creature.
 *(Source: PHB'24, page226)*

 ## Items I